ramaiyer10990/Recommendations-with-IBM---Udacity-Data-Scientist-Nanodegree-Program/README.md

 The above dashboard depicts the newest articles.
 It can also have a recommendation board available that shows the articles that are most pertinent and based on the needs to a specific user.

-For determining which articles need to be shown to each user, I performed Exploratory data analysis and buit a recommendation platform by studyingthe data available on the [IBM Watson Studio platform](https://dataplatform.cloud.ibm.com/).
+For determining which articles need to be shown to each user, I performed Exploratory data analysis and buit a recommendation platform by studying the data available on the [IBM Watson Studio platform](https://dataplatform.cloud.ibm.com/).

 ## Files